JonMarten/RNAseq/README.md

 3. Activate the environment with `source activate limix_qtl`
 4. Install dependencies: `conda install -c anaconda pytest pytables`
 5. Install limix: `pip install limix==2.0.3`. **Note that version 2.0.3 of limix is required for the pipeline to work, as limix 3.0 outputs different file structures.** This will also install the required versions of bgen-reader and other dependencies.
+6. If using snakemake, install with `pip install snakemake==4.5.0` (the current version of snakemake cannot be installed due to problems with the `datrie` depedent package.

-Limix can now be called directly from the command line, but Marc's pipeline is implemented by calling  `hipsci_pipeline/limix_QTL_pipeline\run_QTL_analysis.py`
+Limix can now be called directly from the command line, but Marc's pipeline is implemented in a series of python scripts.
+QTLs are called with `hipsci_pipeline/limix_QTL_pipeline\run_QTL_analysis.py`.
+His implementation uses a **snakemake** file to manage the workflow and chunk the file into manageable pieces.
+This is currently being investigated.